What Construction is Happening?

 Update (7/25/25):

 Paving is complete on Damen and concrete work are complete on Damen south of Foster.
 Crews will complete punch list items once they wrap up the portions farther north.
+This will include repainting the concrete intersection of Damen & Leland.

 Damen Ave Resurfacing (north)